 Natalizumab is also used to treat moderate to severe Crohn's disease in adults.
 It is usually given after other medicines have been tried without success.

 Natalizumab may also be used for purposes not listed in this medication guide.

 Natalizumab may cause serious viral infections of the brain or spinal cord that can lead to disability or death.
-Call your doctor right away if you have a sudden fever, severe headache, confusion, memory problems, vision changes, weakness on one side of your body, or problems with using your arms or legs.
+Call your doctor right away if you have a sudden fever, severe headache, confusion, memory problems, vision changes, eye pain, weakness on one side of your body, or problems with using your arms or legs.
 These symptoms may start gradually and get worse quickly.